-To paraphrase Descartes’ Cogito, ergo sum (“I think, therefore I am”), I am a mom, therefore I worry.
+To paraphrase Descartes’ Cogito, ergo sum (“I think, therefore I am”), I am a mom of teens, therefore I worry.

 I like to think of worry as the love language of moms.